A wide range of conditions are sometimes treated with the use of cortisone shots.

 How Do Cortisone Shots Work?

 When you take a cortisone shot for inflammation, they are injected directly into the location where the inflammation is occurring.
-Many people confuse cortisone shots as a pain reliever because some people do use cortisone shots for pain.
+Many people confuse cortisone shots as a pain reliever because some people do use for pain.
 While a cortisone shot can help to reduce pain, it isn’t a pain reliever.

 The way that cortisone shots work is by preventing collagen production in the joint or tendon.
 This action helps to calm nerves and suppress inflammation.
 Indirectly, this can also help to reduce pain.